 This easy vegan sweet potato halwa is baked like a pie.
 In this creamy, delicious halwa/pie, I enhance the natural sweetness of the sweet potatoes with the Indian molasses – Jaggery.

 This recipe needs none of the elbow grease or baby-sitting of a traditional halwa.
-But, it has a lot more inactive cooking time.
 Once you whip all your ingredients together, all you do is bake.
 The end result gives you a nice caramelized top with creamy sweet potato filing inside.
 This cools further to give you a thicker dessert.

 Vegan Sweet potato halwa that is baked similar to a pie (but without a crust)

 - 1/4 cup coconut milk (full fat)

 - 1/4 cup coconut oil

 - 1/2 tsp cinnamon